 There is nothing more innocent than a sleeping baby.
 There is nothing more tragic than a baby who dies in his or her sleep.
 Fortunately, research shows that many of these deaths can be prevented.

 As a doctor at Children’s Hospital of Wisconsin, I see the good and the bad.
 I see smiling babies toddling down our hallways and giggling infants squealing with delight.
-But, I also …Continue reading →
+But, I also …Click here to continue reading

 Several times a week, we find ourselves sitting in meetings discussing the best way to keep babies safe while sleeping.
 At Children’s Health Alliance of Wisconsin one of our initiatives focuses on injury prevention and death review.
 Additionally, we provide grief and bereavement services for families who have experienced the unexpected death of an infant.
 Our work keeps us motivated to find ways to keep babies safe and parents well rested!

-The American Academy of Pediatrics recommends that parents follow the ABC’s of safe …Continue reading →
+The American Academy of Pediatrics recommends that parents follow the ABC’s of safe …Click here to continue reading

 October is SIDS Awareness Month, so it’s a good time to review safe sleep practice for babies.
 Babies need to sleep safely and develop a healthy bond with their mothers.
 These two essential newborn needs must occur in the first months of an infant’s life, but they do not occur simultaneously.